 The Money Helper website https://www.moneyhelper.org.uk/en provides free and impartial financial guidance that’s backed by the government, and has details of independent financial advisors should you wish to discuss the replacement of LIBOR and how this impacts you.
 Alternatively, you can call them on 0800 138 7777 between 8am and 6pm, Monday to Friday.

-9. If LIBOR will continue to be published on a revised basis after the end of 2021 why are you making this change now?
+9. As LIBOR is continuing to be published on a revised basis after the end of 2021 why have you made this change now?

-The FCA has acknowledged that despite lenders’ efforts to replace LIBOR in mortgage contracts, there may be some cases where this doesn’t happen before the end of 2021.
+The FCA has acknowledged that despite lenders’ efforts to replace LIBOR in mortgage contracts, there may be some cases where this won’t have happened before the end of 2021.

-The FCA is consulting on a temporary solution for certain products, which may include mortgages, that haven’t changed by that time to continue to use LIBOR based on a changed methodology – you may see this referred to as ‘Synthetic LIBOR’.
-It’s still unclear whether we’d be able to use Synthetic LIBOR to calculate the interest rate on your mortgage (if it is published).
+In 2021 the FCA consulted on a temporary solution for the continued use of LIBOR based on a changed methodology – you may see this referred to as ‘Synthetic LIBOR’.
+It wasn’t clear until late in 2021 whether it would be possible to use Synthetic LIBOR to calculate the interest rate on your mortgage.

-Also use of Synthetic LIBOR would be a time-limited solution, so any switch to Synthetic LIBOR would only be temporary, so it’s likely your mortgage would still have needed to switch to an alternative rate in the future.
+The FCA have also made it clear that the use of Synthetic LIBOR is a time-limited solution, reviewed annually, so any switch to Synthetic LIBOR would only be temporary, so it’s likely your mortgage would still have needed to switch to an alternative rate in the future.

-So we’re making this change now to give you certainty about how the interest rate on your mortgage will be calculated beyond the end of 2021.
+So we made this change with effect from 1 January 2022 to give you certainty about how the interest rate on your mortgage will be calculated beyond the end of 2021.

-We’re replacing LIBOR with a reference rate that is calculated in the same way as we expect Synthetic LIBOR will be calculated, so you shouldn’t be disadvantaged by this change.
+We’ve replaced LIBOR with a reference rate that is calculated in the same way as Synthetic LIBOR is being calculated from 1st January 2022, so you shouldn’t be disadvantaged by this change.

 10. How does this change impact my mortgage?

-We’re not making any other changes to how and when we re-calculate the interest rate you pay, we’ll simply use LRR instead of LIBOR to make that calculation.
+We’ve not made any other changes to how and when we re-calculate the interest rate you pay, we’ll simply use LRR instead of LIBOR to make that calculation.

 For example, if your mortgage agreement provides that the interest rate you pay will be a margin above LIBOR and recalculated quarterly based on the LIBOR rate on that day, we’ll continue to recalculate the interest rate you pay on those scheduled dates, but by adding the margin to the LRR on that day rather than the LIBOR rate on that day.